 Thirteen community courts have been established: Hatfield, Hillbrow and Protea (Lenasia) in Gauteng; Mthatha in the Eastern Cape; Thohoyandou in Limpopo; Kimberley in the Northern Cape; Durban (Point) and KwaMashu in KwaZulu- Natal, Bloemfontein and Phuthaditjhaba in the Free State; and Fezeka (Gugulethu), Mitchells Plain and Cape Town in the Western Cape.

 Lessons from the pilot sites will assist in finalising the policy and legislative framework that will institutionalise community courts as a permanent feature of the judicial system.

 Courts for income tax offenders

-In October 1999, South African Revenue Service (SARS) opened a criminal courtroom at the Johannesburg Magistrate’s Office, dedicated to the prosecution of tax offenders.
+In October 1999, SARS opened a criminal courtroom at the Johannesburg Magistrate’s Office, dedicated to the prosecution of tax offenders.

 The court deals only with cases concerning failure to submit tax returns or to provide information requested by SARS officials.